 At the age of 10 my parents decided that maybe I would benefit from an introduction to Christianity.
 That meant Sunday school.
 I knew about religion, sorta.
 Heck, this is America.
 It’s in your face daily.
 It’s unavoidable.
 I know my Dad is Jew-ish and my mom ain’t.
 So off I go.
 It’s a beautiful day, maybe I’ll make new friends.
 Up the steps, through the big double doors and down to the basement with the other kids I go.
-I have no recollection of what the SS teacher talked about.
-I do remember thinking “boring”.
+I have vague memories of what the SS teacher talked about.
 I did get a tour of the building.
-Again, boring.
+Impressive and spooky at the same time.

 I dutifully attended each Sunday.
 I even went to services.
 I kept thinking the place had the ora of a theatre and the minister was in costume and I was watching a performance.
 After a few months of this I knew that the building and accoutrements were helping to reinforce the belief in God and I had a problem.
 I didn’t believe any of it and I told my parents so.
 After talking it over it was decided I should attend Temple Sunday school.